This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Dave Nugent helps you navigate the world of investing.

 Here's the thing.
 We charge a fee.
-We're as transparent as possible about it: you pay 0.5%; that goes down to 0.4% for Wealthsimple Black clients who have invested at least $100,000 with us.
-You also pay the small fee that's built into the ETFs we purchase for you — about 0.2%.
+We're as transparent as possible about it: you pay 0.7%; that goes down to 0.5% for Wealthsimple Black clients who have invested at least £100,000 with us.
+You also pay the small fee that's built into the passive funds we purchase for you — about 0.2%.
 Statistically, those are very small fees for the kind of sophisticated wealth management we deliver.
 But it's not nothing.
 And we want people to understand exactly what that fee gets them.

-But can't anyone buy those ETFs?
-Can't I just buy the same ETFs you do and have pretty much no fees?
+But can't anyone buy those passive funds?
+Can't I just buy the same passive funds you do and have pretty much no fees?